 Another Super Bowl is upon us, and that means another star-studded halftime show.
-For this Sunday (February 3) at Super Bowl XLVII, Beyoncé is prepping an epic set that is rumored to include a Destiny's Child reunion and new material of her own, but what about the past?
+For this Sunday (February 2) at Super Bowl XLVIII, Bruno Mars is prepping an epic set that will include the Red Hot Chili Peppers, but what about the past?
 Break out the beer and wings, and watch as we countdown the ten most spectacular Super Bowl halftime performances ever.

 A purported "safe choice" by the NFL following the previous year's "Nipplegate," McCartney signaled the transition from contemporary pop acts to older rock gods performing at halftime.
 Atop an X-shaped stage made of video projectors, the Beatle first warmed up with "Drive My Car."
 He then followed up with "Get Back," before trading his guitar for a piano during a fireworks-laden rendition of the Wings' Bond theme, "Live and Let Die."
 Saving his best for last, McCartney signed off with "Hey Jude," during which the 84,000 in attendance at Jacksonville's Alltel Stadium all joined in for the iconic coda.

 It was the day that the phrase "wardrobe malfunction" entered the American vernacular.
 Debate about whether Justin Timberlake accidentally or "accidentally" exposed Janet's little Jackson has raged since that Houston halftime.
 FCC fines have been assessed, thrown out and appealed in judicial court, and the court of popular opinon will be in sessions for years.
 But bedazzled breast or not, you have to admit that J&J put on a pretty kick-ass show.
 It's a shame all anyone remembers is the last two seconds.